Apestein/better-react-infinite-scroll/README.md

 A react infinite scroll component made with modern Intersection Observer API, meaning it will be much more performant.
-Small and easy to customize, written with typescript as a functional component Supports both cjs and mjs.
+Small and easy to customize, written with typescript as a functional component.
+Supports both cjs and mjs.

 I made this component because I found other solutions such as react-finite-scroll-component and react-infinite-scroller was large, written as class component, and unnecessarily hard to customize.